Here are a few of my favorite ideas from places that make supporting ethical brands an option.

 Crowd-sourced by you guys (thank you so much!), you can tell the world you love it in a language you love.
 You can get a t-shirt, sweatshirt, baseball raglan, baby onesie, and more, and we’ve got throw pillows, too.

 I love these so much!
 And they’re a perfect pairing with my book, for that person on your gift list who loves to travel the world from their favorite cozy chair.

 Handmade, Artisan-Quality Earrings

 I have a few items from indie designer Dana of Happy Little Lovelies, and I love them all.
-She’s highlighting a few of her earrings in the Guide, and I'd love them both — they're just my style, a lovely blend of feminine and rustic.
+They’re just my style, a lovely blend of feminine and rustic.

 They’re officially on my wish list.
 (Her prices are really reasonable, too!)